Judicial attitudes are evolving

 In April 2019 a landmark ruling by the Chief Judge of the NSW Land and Environment Court in Gloucester Resources Limited v Minister for Planning confirmed the willingness of the judicial arm to rule against fossil fuel development on climate change grounds.

 In that case, Chief Judge Brian Preston upheld the refusal of an application to develop an open-cut coal mine in the Hunter Valley.
 According to Preston CJ, the Project would have 'significant and unacceptable planning, visual and social impacts, which cannot be satisfactorily mitigated', and 'the Project should be refused for these reasons alone'.
-However, Chief Judge Preston additionally found that '[t]he GHG emissions of the Project and their likely contribution to adverse impacts on the climate system, environment and people adds a further reason for refusal'.
+However, Chief Judge Preston also found that '[t]he GHG emissions of the Project and their likely contribution to adverse impacts on the climate system, environment and people adds a further reason for refusal'.
 According to the Chief Judge:

 [A]n open cut coal mine in this part of the Gloucester valley would be in the wrong place at the wrong time… because the GHG emissions of the coal mine and its coal product will increase global total concentrations of GHGs at a time when what is now urgently needed, in order to meet generally agreed climate targets, is a rapid and deep decrease in GHG emissions.